developwithpassion/exercises/ubuntu_setup/README.md

 # Ubuntu 18.04.1 installation

+## Document conventions

+- Arguments to terminal commands will be represented as [argument_name].
+When you type in an argument do not include the square brackets unless explictly asked
+- Every command is terminated with pressing enter.
+I won't show enter as something to be pressed

 1. Download and install [virtualbox](https://www.virtualbox.org/wiki/Downloads)
 2. Download the disc images for [Ubuntu 18.04.1](https://www.ubuntu.com/download/desktop/thank-you?version=18.04.1&architecture=amd64)
 3. After you have installed virtualbox (my recommendation is to install it into a folder named C:\utils\virtualbox for windows users), complete the following steps after starting up virtual box